jenkinsci/electricflow-plugin/README.md

 ## Version 1.1.36 (June 12, 2024)

-- Improved the UI for *Trigger Release* as like as *Run Pipeline* post build action.
+- Improved the *Starting Stage* options for the *Trigger Release* post-build action.
-- Fixed an issue that *Trigger Release* post build action fails if Stage to start not specified.
+- Fixed issue that caused the *Trigger Release* post-build action to fail if *Starting Stage* was not defined.
+Now, if a value is not provided, the action defaults to *Run All Stages*.

 ## Version 1.1.34 (January 26, 2024)